-BUSAD 496 Internship in Business (1-6 VAR)
+BUSAD 498 internship (1-6 VAR)

 Open to qualified upper-division students with approval of department head.
-Super-vised field work in selected business, social and governmental organizations that will enhance the student's training in management; supplemented by written reports.
-(S/U
+Supervised field work in selected business, social and governmental organizations that will enhance the student's training in management; supplemented by written reports.
+(S/U grades.)

-BUSAD 550 Quantitative Methods in Managerial Decision Making 3(3-0) The application of mathematical, statistical and computer techniques in managerial roments and the methodology of decision analysis are investigated.
+BUSAD 550 Quantitative Methods in Managerial Decision Making 3(3-0)

+The application of mathematical, statistical and computer techniques in managerial decision-making are studied.
+Problems encountered with decisions in uncertain environments and the methodology of decision analysis are investigated.
 Topics include: decision diagramming, expected utility criteria, basics of probability manipulation, subjective probability assessment and value of information calculation.